Double Outlet Right Ventricle Surgery for Children

 called double outlet right ventricle (DORV).

-The normal heart has 4 chambers: 2 atria (upper chambers) and 2 ventricles (lower
+The normal heart has 4 chambers: 2 upper chambers (atria) and 2 lower chambers (ventricles).

-chambers).
-Blood flows from the right atrium into the right ventricle and from the
+Blood flows from the right atrium into the right ventricle and from the left atrium

-left atrium into the left ventricle.
-There is a wall between the ventricles and between
+into the left ventricle.
+There is a wall between the ventricles and between the atria.

 In a normal heart, the left ventricle is connected to the aorta and the right ventricle